wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

+= v.1.6.2 =
+* Added a setting to include hidden debug info above the Open Graph tags.

 = v.1.6.1 =
 * Fixed a bug where some checked options -- those that should be ON by default -- would always stay checked.
 Thanks to chrisjborg for reporting this one.
 * Stripped javascript from the_content text so it doesn't make it to the og:description meta tag.